 - Kitchen table.
 At one end, there is negotiation around the kitchen table, a very informal way of coming to agreements.
 In some cases, that works out well — short marriages, no kids, few assets and a civil relationship between the parties.
 Hopefully, both parties know all the financial facts and understand them.

 - Mediation.
 Another option is mediation, with or without attorneys.
-I have seen enough non-attorney agreements to believe that you really need to have an attorney present at the mediation or at least the advice of an attorney throughout the process.
-Otherwise, the result may be appealing but not workable.
+We have seen enough non-attorney mediation settlement agreements to believe that you really need to have an attorney present at the mediation or at least the advice of an attorney throughout the process.
+Otherwise, the result may be appealing but not workable and it may put you in a bad spot.

 - Collaborative Law.
 Finally, there's Collaborative Law where the parties each have attorneys and agree to not go to court.
 Instead, they conduct a series of meetings and work with a neutral therapist and neutral financial expert.
 The parties work cooperatively with the experts and their attorneys to gather any information needed and then work out agreements based on their specific needs.
 A lot of the preliminary work is done by the neutral experts which saves money and produces quality results.